CoAntrimMan/BibleStudy/Matthew/Matthew 23.md

 bind the commandments of thy father - on thine heart and about thy neck.

-HOw closely this relates to the religious leaders of the time, who knew these verse.
+How closely this relates to the religious leaders of the time, who knew these verse.

+The contrast between faith and works.
+James 2.
+Faith without works is dead.
+but the works are as a fruit from the faith.
+Not as in Matthew 23v5

+"But al their works they do for to be seen of men".

+They love the high places.
+They crave and respect and fear of the people - yet they have no fear or reverence of God almighty